15 Educational Dollar Store Craft Ideas

+Okay back to crafts.
 I personally don’t believe that every activity has to be an expensive project from the art store.
 My kids have done so of the most awesome arts and crafts activities ever with supplies from the dollar store.
 So for parents on a budget, this is for you!

-Easy Dollar Store Crafts I Love
+Easy Dollar Store Craft Ideas We Love

 1. Dollar Store Finger Painting

 This arts and crafts activity is as simple as it sounds.
-For $2.00 you can get some great finger paint and finger painting paper from you know where 🙂 Just visit the crafts section of the dollar store!
+For $2.00 you can get some great finger paint and finger painting paper and paint from you know where 🙂 Just visit the crafts section of the dollar store!
 SIDENOTE: Make sure you get some old clothes you don’t mind getting messy and either go outside or prep your surface!